Between Arc, Adapta and Numix it kind of feels like Linux has the whole flat GTK theme thing covered.

 ~/.themes/ directory in your Home folder

-3. Select the Ant theme you wish to use using GNOME/Unity Tweak Tool
+3. Select the Ant theme variant you want to use using the GNOME Teaks or Unity Tweak Tool (both available in the Software Centre)

 If you’re looking for a new set of icons to go with this theme check out our list of the best icon themes for Ubuntu.